kisekitw/tfjs-vis/README.md

 ```

 StyleOptions has the following structure.
 All properties are optional
 and generally represent css styles that will be added to the `Surface`.
+As these are css properties, they can be in any valid css unit e.g. `%` or `px`.

 ```ts
 {